nestybox/sysbox-ee/docs/troubleshoot.md

 $ sudo apt-get install -f -y
 ```

-Verify that Sysboxd's systemd units have been properly installed, and
+Verify that Sysbox's systemd units have been properly installed, and
 associated daemons are properly running:

 ```
-$ systemctl list-units -t service --all | grep sysboxd sysbox-fs.service                   loaded    active   running sysbox-fs component sysbox-mgr.service                  loaded    active   running sysbox-mgr component sysboxd.service                     loaded    active   exited  Sysboxd General Service
+$ systemctl list-units -t service --all | grep sysbox sysbox-fs.service                   loaded    active   running sysbox-fs component sysbox-mgr.service                  loaded    active   running sysbox-mgr component sysbox.service                     loaded    active   exited  Sysbox General Service
 ```

-The sysboxd.service is ephemeral (it exits once it launches the other sysboxd services).
+The sysbox.service is ephemeral (it exits once it launches the other sysbox services).

-## Sysboxd Logs
+## Sysbox Logs

 ### sysbox-mgr & sysbox-fs

-The Sysboxd daemons (i.e. sysbox-fs and sysbox-mgr) will log
+The Sysbox daemons (i.e. sysbox-fs and sysbox-mgr) will log
 information related to their activities in the
 `/var/log/sysbox-fs.log` and `/var/log/sysbox-mgr.log` files
 respectively.
 These logs should be useful during troubleshooting